ahmadzeinabidmuhabbab/klasifikasi_intents_indoBERT-base-p1/README.md

 # Intents Classification

-This code is an implementation of the intent classification task with the indoBERT-base-p1 model which consists of 7 classes:
+This code is an implementation of the intents classification task with the indoBERT-base-p1 model which consists of 7 classes (not multilabel):
 1. indicator & variable,
 2. collection,
 3. processing & dissemination,